 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our New Zealand staff, including Resident Director Amy Rutherford.
-Click here to read more about Amy.
+Once abroad, our students are in the capable hands of our New Zealand staff, including Resident Director Sian Munro.
+Click here to read more about Sian.

 Academic Records Coordinator Abby Miller graduated from Butler University where she worked as a guide for international students from all over the world.
 From that experience and combined with her own world travels, she knows the amazing experiences that studying abroad can provide.
 Abby is excited to work with IFSA-Butler students and to help answer any questions about their academic records.
 Abby can be reached at the email link above or at 800-858-0229, ext.
 4217.

 The University of Auckland offers several $5,000-$7,500 scholarships to help IFSA-Butler students cover some of the upfront costs of studying abroad.
 This scholarship supports high-financial need students, and those who will also be the first in their families to graduate from college (neither parent has a four-year degree) will be given preference in the selection process.
 Students must be applying to the University of Auckland in order to be considered.

 - Airfare (ticket must be booked with Advantage Travel)

 - Cash (any remaining funding will be disbursed directly to the student at the beginning of the program)